Suitsupply: Marketing campaigns

-Suitsupply is known for its sexually-charged photography and ad campaigns.
-Carli Hermes has been shooting all the Suitsupply campaigns since 2004.
-Some photos from the Shameless campaign had to be removed from a London Suitsupply shop, and images from the same campaign at Westfield London were criticized because they were displayed where they can be easily seen by children.
+Suitsupply is known for its sexually-charged photography and advertisements, created in partnership with Carli Hermes.

+Select images from the "Shameless" campaign were withdrawn from a London store due to their visibility to children, which elicited criticism, especially from the Westfield London location.

 According to a ruling by the Belgian advertising standards authority, several photos from the Shameless campaign had to be removed from Suitsupply's website and Facebook page for portraying the female model as a sex object or as submissive to the male model.

-The Ambition and Not Dressing Women campaigns also courted controversy.
-For the 2012 Fall/Winter look-book campaign the Lunch atop a Skyscraper photograph shot by Charles Ebbets was a source of inspiration and the images were shot against the skyline of New York City.

 The spring/summer 2016 campaign, titled Toy Boys, depicted doll-size men in suits playing on giant female bodies; scenes included: men sliding down a model's bare chest, straddling a woman's neck, standing on a woman and spraying a hose into her mouth, etc. The images provoked controversy on social media.

 Collaborations

-Suitsupply is the official supplier of the Dutch Olympic team and was named the best Olympic opening ceremony outfit in the 2012 London Olympics by Yahoo Sports.
-Suitsupply dressed Dutch Olympic athletes for Beijing 2008, Vancouver 2010, London 2012, and Rio 2016.
+Suitsupply was official supplier of the Dutch Olympic team, dressing athletes for Beijing 2008, Vancouver 2010, London 2012, and Rio 2016.

-In 2009 Suitsupply's collection featured pocket squares made of Liberty of London fabrics.
-Suitsupply collaborated with UNIS on a capsule collection in 2010, as well as with Mackentosh and Lavenham.
 Suitsupply collaborated with Antonio Maurizi, an Italian shoemaker, for a capsule collection of six shoes in 2012.